waterholeforum/docs/frontend.md

 ## Hotwire

-Waterhole uses [Hotwire](https://hotwired.dev) to achieve the speed and responsiveness of a single-page application, while keeping template rendering on the server.
+Waterhole uses [Hotwire](https://hotwired.dev) to achieve the speed and responsiveness of a single-page application, while rendering templates on the server.

 The [turbo-laravel](https://github.com/tonysm/turbo-laravel) library is included and can be used to help mark-up Turbo Frames and build Turbo Stream responses.

 ### Stimulus & Custom Elements

 Waterhole's templates are all server-rendered HTML, progressively enhanced with sprinklings of JavaScript via both [Stimulus](https://stimulus.hotwired.dev) and [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+Waterhole includes all the elements from the [Inclusive Elements](https://github.com/tobyzerner/inclusive-elements) library.

 ### Turbo Drive